 - Two one-hour sessions, one week apart

-- All kittens 7-14 weeks old.
+- All kittens up to 10 weeks old welcome.
 Multiples and fosters welcome!

 - Classes held in the Rowlett hospital lobby twice a month on th 2nd and 3rd Wednesday at 7:00 pm

 Fill out and submit the enrollment form in person or online

 Animal Hospital of Rowlett Announces Its new Low-Cost Spay and Neuter Program which means your pet will receive the same high level of quality and service we’ve always offered, but at a much lower price.

 Unlike many spay and neuter clinics, we at Animal Hospital of Rowlett will never compromise your pet’s safety or comfort.

 The reduced-price spays and neuters are available for every other Tuesday appointments only.
 Call now at 972-412-0101 to schedule yours or book your appointment online.
 Slots fill up fast!